phurwicz/hover/README.md

 ## Installation

-To get the latest release version, you can use pip:
+To get the latest release version, you can use `pip`:

 ```bash
 pip install hover